 Whether the song was originally from a movie, a big dance hit, or just received a lot of air time on the radio, smash hits are an important part of our shared musical experience and a fun and exciting way to connect with the piano!

-You can learn many piano smash hits with online piano lessons from Skoove.
+You can acquire proficiency in numerous piano smash hits by utilizing the best app for learning piano.
 We will explore a few of them here.
 However, once you start practicing them, chances are you will not want to stop!

 All you need to play most smash hits online with the piano are a few basic piano chords and a positive attitude!
 These songs are wonderful for beginning piano students to learn because they are well known, full of common patterns, and have catchy, singable melodies.